etcinit/phabulous/README.md

 ## Features

+- Post URLs to revisions and tasks right from Slack.
+- Summon (mention) reviewers of a revision.
 - Route specific events (Tasks, Revisions, Commits) into specific channels.
 - Push all feed events into a single channel (This may flood a channel if your organization is big enough).